 If doctor-prescribed suicide becomes just another treatment option, and a cheap option at that, the standard of care and provision of health care changes.
 There will be less and less focus on extending life and eliminating pain, and more and more focus on the “efficient and inexpensive treatment option” of death.

 If doctor-prescribed suicide is legalized in Nevada, it could become the only “medical treatment” to which many people have equal access.
 The last to receive health care could be the first to receive doctor-prescribed suicide.

 Note: Supporters of SB 261 point to Oregon in their claim that there are no problems with the law and that safeguards contained in the law are meticulously followed and monitored.
-Yet, in closed-door sessions, those supporters acknowledge that this is not true.
+Yet, in closed-door sessions, Oregon advocates and practitioners acknowledge that this is not true.
 For documented information about this contradiction, see “The Oregon Experience.”